-924 4.11.6 Upgrading and Downgrading
+4.11.6 Upgrading and Downgrading

-925 Under certain conditions, a domain authority could decide that a key and/or metadata 926 from an entity in a lower-level security domain (a domain providing less protection) can 927 be accepted and protected at the higher level required by its own FCKMS Security 928 Policy.
+Under certain conditions, a domain authority could decide that a key and/or metadata from an entity in a lower-level security domain (a domain providing less protection) can be accepted and protected at the higher level required by its own FCKMS Security Policy.
 This process is called upgrading.
-Upgrading should only be done if the authority 929 responsible for the higher-level domain trusts the source and authenticity of the key 930 and/or metadata from the lower level.
-Likewise, the domain authority for a higher-level 931 security domain might need to pass a key and/or metadata to a lower-level security 932 domain entity, requiring the protection on the key and/or metadata to be downgraded.
-In 933 this case, the domain authority for the higher-level domain must be assured that the key 934 and/or metadata being passed down only require the lower level of security provided by 935 the receiver's lower-level domain.
+Upgrading should only be done if the authority responsible for the higher-level domain trusts the source and authenticity of the key and/or metadata to be provided from the lower level.
+Likewise, the domain authority for a higher-level security domain might need to pass a key and/or metadata to a lower-level security domain entity, requiring the protection on the key and/or metadata to be downgraded.
+In this case, the domain authority for the higher-level domain must be assured that the key and/or metadata being passed down only require the lower level of security provided by the receiver's lower-level domain.

-937 FR:4.24 The CKMS design shall specify if and how it supports the upgrading or

-938 downgrading of keys and metadata.
+FR:4.24 The CKMS design shall specify if and how it supports the upgrading or downgrading of keys and metadata.

-940 FR:4.25 The CKMS design shall specify how upgrading or downgrading capabilities are

-- 941 restricted to the domain authority. - 942
+FR:4.25 The CKMS design shall specify how upgrading or downgrading capabilities are restricted to the domain authority.

-PR:4.17 In a Federal CKMS, upgrading and downgrading shall be under the control of an authorized domain authority.
-PR:4.18 In a Federal CKMS, a key and its associated metadata shall only be upgraded if the authority responsible for the higher-level domain trusts the source and authenticity of the key and/or metadata from the lower level domain.
-PR:4.19 In a Federal CKMS, a key and its associated meta shall only be downgraded if the domain authority for the higher-level domain has determined that the key and/or metadata being passed down only requires the lower level of security provided by the lower-level domain.
+PR:4.18 In a Federal CKMS, upgrading and downgrading shall be under the control of an authorized domain authority.
+PR:4.19 In a Federal CKMS, a key and its associated metadata shall only be upgraded if the authority responsible for the higher-level domain trusts the source and authenticity of the key and/or metadata to be provided from the lower level domain.
+PR:4.20 In a Federal CKMS, a key and its associated metadata shall only be downgraded if the domain authority for the higher-level domain has determined that the key and/or metadata being passed down only requires the lower level of security provided by the lower-level domain.

-943 4.11.7 Changing FCKMS Security Policies
+4.11.7 Changing FCKMS Security Policies

-944 It may be desirable to change an FCKMS Security Policy.
-Some FCKMSs could have 945 been designed so that their FCKMS Security Policies can be configured to permit 946 changes.
+It may be desirable to change an FCKMS Security Policy.
+Some FCKMSs could have been designed so that their FCKMS Security Policies can be configured to permit changes.
 The domain authority should approve any policy change before it is made.
-It is 947 the responsibility of the Domain Authority initiating the change to inform other affected 948 Security Domain Authorities (e.g., other domains that have been determined to be 949 equivalent or compatible) when such changes to a security policy are made.
+It is the responsibility of the Domain Authority initiating the change to inform other affected Security Domain Authorities (e.g., other domains that have been determined to be equivalent or compatible) when such changes to a security policy are made.